 Clocks and IPC

 Since higher clock speeds mean individual cores run faster, that can make chips with higher clock speeds but fewer cores perform better in certain applications that can’t make use of higher core and thread counts.
-That’s why Intel’s 9900K is the fastest gaming CPU, because even though it has fewer cores than a chip like the AMD Ryzen 3900X (eight versus 12), it runs at a higher clock speed — up to 5.0GHz on a single-core versus up to 4.6GHz.
+That’s why a 10-core processor like Intel’s i9-10900K is comparable with a 16-core processor like AMD’s Ryzen 9 5950X in many benchmarks.
+The 5950X has more cores, but the 10900K has faster cores, which could be a good thing depending on what applications you’re using.

 While this might seem a little confusing, it highlights the importance of looking at individual reviews for processors.
 Head-to-heads, where two CPUs are pitted against each other in comparable tests, are also a great way to see how they perform in the real world.

-If you want a good rule of thumb, CPUs with higher clock speeds and newer architectures are faster at just about everything, but if you want pure gaming performance, clock speed is king, for now.
+If you want a good rule of thumb, CPUs with higher clock speeds and newer architectures are faster at just about everything, but for productivity tasks, a modern one with more cores will usually be quicker.

 CPUs can also include integrated graphics chips on the same die, making them capable of operating independently of dedicated graphics cards.
 Intel CPUs with the F designation (such as the 9900KF) don’t have onboard graphics, but most others do in some form.
-They aren’t typically powerful, but an entry-level integrated graphics chip like the UHD 620 can do between 30 and 60 fps in older esports games like CS:GO.
+They aren’t typically powerful, but an entry-level integrated graphics chip like the UHD 620 can do between 30 and 60 frames per second in older e-sports games like CS:GO.
 You’ll want to keep the settings low to avoid stuttering frame rates during intense action or when heavy smoke is deployed.

-Intel’s 11th-generation graphics chips (found in tenth-generation Ice Lake processors only, at this time) come in Iris Plus configurations and do offer reasonable gaming performance.
+Intel’s 11th-generation graphics chips (found in 10th-generation Ice Lake processors) come in Iris Plus configurations and do offer reasonable gaming performance.
 In Anandtech’s testing, a 64 execution unit GPU, onboard the Core i7-1065G7 in a Dell XPS 13, managed over 43 fps in DotA 2 at enthusiast detail settings at 1080p.
 We found it more than capable of playing Fortnite at 720p and 1080p.
 This is a big improvement over what we’ve seen with Intel onboard GPUs in recent years.

 All of AMD’s mobile CPUs include onboard Vega graphics, and in some configurations, they can be decent for gaming.
 We found the RX Vega 10 on a Ryzen 7 3700U-equipped laptop to be more than capable of comfortable frame rates in Diablo 3 and Half-Life 2.
 You’ll need to check reviews of individual CPUs to see how capable they are, as there are other factors that can affect gaming performance, but know that a higher number of graphics cores typically leads to greater graphical performance.